Abul Hasan Jashori

 Abul Hasan Jashori (আবুল হাসান যশোরী; 1918 – 8 July 1993) was a Bangladeshi Islamic scholar, politician, author, teacher and freedom fighter.
 He was the founding principal and Shaykh al-Hadith of the Jamia Ezazia Darul Uloom Jessore institution.

 Early life and education

 Abul Hasan was born in 1918, to a Bengali Muslim family in the village of Bhabanipur in Harinakunda, Jhenaidah, then located under the Jessore District of the Bengal Province.
 His father's name was Janab Ali Bishwas.
 His early education began at the local village primary school, before joining the Magura High School where he completed his matriculation and enrolled at the Magura College.
 In 1937, he moved to Delhi to obtain further Islamic studies at the Fatehpur Madrasah and Madrasah-e-Rahmatiyyah.
-After spending six years in Delhi, he was then admitted to Darul Uloom Deoband where he studied under the likes of Hussain Ahmed Madani, Ibrahim Bailyavi, Izaz Ali Amrohi and Shafi Usmani and specialised in Hadith studies.
+After spending six years in Delhi, he was then admitted to Darul Uloom Deoband where he studied under the likes of Hussain Ahmad Madani, Ibrahim Bailyavi, Izaz Ali Amrohi and Muhammad Shafi and specialised in Hadith studies.
 He was also a murid of Madani, and then Azizul Haq after the partition.